United States lightship Swiftsure (LV-83): History

 LV-83 was launched in Camden, New Jersey in 1904, and was deployed to the West Coast to serve on the Blunt's Reef lightship station.
-Since the Panama Canal would not be completed for another decade, LV-83 (accompanied by LV-76) had to steam around the tip of South America and north to San Francisco to reach its first station assignment at Blunts Reef off Crescent City, California.
+Since the Panama Canal would not be completed for another decade, LV-83 (accompanied by LV-76) had to steam around the tip of South America and north to San Francisco to reach its first station assignment at Blunts Reef off Cape Mendocino, California.
 While there, the ship rescued 150 people from the steamer Bear after that ship ran aground on the reef in dense fog.

 Formerly known as Relief, LV-83 had numerous names on its sides, all of which indicated the location of its station.
 Swiftsure refers to the Swiftsure Bank near the entrance to the Strait of Juan de Fuca, which separates Washington from Vancouver Island.
 She also guided ships near Umatilla Reef and the Columbia River Bar.

 The ship was decommissioned in 1960, and purchased by Northwest Seaport in 1966.
 It is listed on the National Register of Historic Places, was declared a National Historic Landmark in 1989, and is on the Washington State Heritage Register.
 LV-83 is docked on Lake Union, in Seattle, Washington, where a long-running restoration was begun in 2008.
 LV-83 is open to visitors on most summer weekends, or by appointment.